Bureau of Safety and Environmental Enforcement: BSEE FY Greenbook

 The BSEE Greenbook is the United States Department of the Interior's (DOI) budget justifications for the upcoming fiscal year.

-Notice to Lessees (NTLs) & Letter to Lessees (LTLs)
+Notice to Lessees (NTLs) and Letter to Lessees (LTLs)

 NTLs and LTLs are formal documents that clarify, describe and interpret BSEE regulations or Outer Continental Shelf (OCS) standards.
 They give guidelines in implementation of lease stipulations or regional requirements and explain the scope and meaning of a regulation.
 NTLs also may communicate administrative information including current telephone numbers and changes in addresses of BSEE offices or personnel.
-NTLs and LTLs are currently archived on the BSEE’s website.
+NTLs and LTLs are currently archived on the BSEE's website.

 BSEE Data Center

-The BSEE maintains a database containing public information on various topics including leasing information, pipelines, permitting, platform/rig and production information; and statistics.
+The BSEE maintains statistics & a database containing public information on various topics including leasing information, pipelines, permitting, platform/rig and production information.
 Data is available in the form of online queries, PDFs, ASCII files and scanned documents.
 Information may be cross-referenced among different subject headings.